To create a 20-MiByte Reiser file system file (on a SuSE 9.0 system), do

 Well, what could be simpler!!

-Ironically, the file reiser1.img is itself in a file system which is an encrypted loop-mounted Reiser file system.
+Ironically, the file reiser1.img is itself in a file system

 The next logical step is to work out how to undo the deed.